Seeding the City: Land Use Policies to Promote Urban Agriculture

 Format: Electronic

-Free of cost: Yes
+Free of Cost: Yes

 Urban agriculture refers to a wide range of activities involving the raising, cultivation, processing, marketing, and distribution of food in urban areas.
 Communities around the country are looking to promote healthier eating by encouraging urban agriculture, especially through backyard gardens, community gardens, and urban farms.
 This toolkit provides a framework and model language for land use policies that local policymakers can tailor to promote and sustain urban agriculture in their communities.

-Growing Food Connection Topic: community food production
+Growing Food Connections Topic(s): community food production

 Main Food Topics: agriculture, agriculture preservation, food access, food assistance, food availability, food distribution, food marketing, food processing, food procurement, food production, food retail, food security, food system